Elkinmt19/ml-engineering-dojo/mlops/mlops-zoomcamp/README.md

 |____assets # This directory contains some assets
 |____01_introduction # First module of the course, the introduction to MLOps
 |____02_experiment_tracking # Module two of the course, use of MLflow to keep tracking of the experiments metadata and model registry
+|____03_orchestration # Module three of the course, use of Prefect as workflow orchestrator in order to build and implement ML pipelines effectively
 ```

 ## Instructors of the course